cosmos/sdk-tutorials/academy/ibc/ibc-tao-dev.md

   }
 ```

-will call custom logic of the application.
-The situation is similar for `OnChanOpenTry`, `OnChanOpenAck`, `OnChanOpenConfirm` etc in the [IBC Module Interface](https://github.com/cosmos/ibc-go/blob/main/modules/core/05-port/types/module.go):
+This calls the custom logic of the application.
+The situation is similar for `OnChanOpenTry`, `OnChanOpenAck`, `OnChanOpenConfirm`, and others in the [IBC Module Interface](https://github.com/cosmos/ibc-go/blob/main/modules/core/05-port/types/module.go):

 ```go
   // OnChanOpenTry will verify the relayer-chosen parameters along with the